FON File Format

 typedef struct {

-int height; // height of the font in points
+int height; // line height in pixels

 } Font;

-Symbol descriptor
+Glyph descriptor

 typedef struct {

-int width; // width character's points
+int width; // glyph width in pixels

 } FontInfo;